dongzgh/dongzgh.github.io/_posts/2018-01-03-journaling-daily-activities.md

 ## 2021-11-18

-- Paied cogeco bill for this month
+- Paied Cogeco bill for this month

 - [HEXAGONMI](#hexagonmi)
 	- Reviewed source code updates related with missing CreateLinesOnSurface in 3AW